MasoniteFramework/docs/whats-new/masonite-13.md

 Get().domain('test').route('/dashboard', 'DashboardController@show')
 ```

 Which will target `test.example.com/dashboard` and not `example.com/dashboard`.
-Read more about subdomains in the "Routes" documentation.
+Read more about subdomains in the [Routing](/routing.md) documentation.

  ## 9. Added new module method to Get and Post routes